basva923/GarminLive/README.md

 ## Build instructions
-The easiest way to contribute/build/try with the code is to import it into android studio.
+The easiest way to contribute/build/try with the code is to import this project into android studio.

 ## Some screenshots
 <img alt="Main screen with time, power, speed, heart rate and cadence" src="screenshots/large_overview.png" width="200px">